Janldeboer/GrahamScan/README.md

 This was a project for my computer science studies at the university of constance.

 # Usage
-This implementation reads out list of coordinates, given in the following pattern:\n x,y\n x,y\n x,y\n
+This implementation reads out list of coordinate.
+One pair per line, comma seperated.
-...\n
 The points needed for the convex case are printed to the console.